 The SDP assumes (but does not require) the three volumes described above.
 On Unix/Linux platforms, the SDP creates a convenience directory containing links to the three volumes for each instance.
 This convenience directory is called /p4.
 The volume layout is shown in Appendix SDP Package Contents including the links that constitute the /p4 directory for Unix/Linux platforms.
 (On Windows, a similar convenience directory c:\p4 is created and mklink is used.)
 The convenience directory enables easy access to the different parts of the file system for each instance.
-For instance, the directory /p4/1/root has the database for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.
+For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.